Headlines: LA NINA WATCH CONTINUES as chances decrease for a La Nina overall, weak LA Nina possible by Summer.

 International Models:

-Out of all the international models three of the seven (3 of 7) show a chance of a weak la Nina forming by at least October, been the UKMET, NOAA and the BoM which means we have already met one of the criteria under models to issue a La Nina Alert phase.
+Out of all the international models three of the seven (3 of 7) show a chance of a La Nina forming by at least August, been the UKMET, NOAA and the CAN-SIPS which means we have already met one of the criteria under models to issue a LA NINA WATCH phase.

 Other International Models: